hugooconnor/helping-hand/README.md

 tool, to help keep people out of trouble, to prevent harm.

-To get started simply nominate a chosen group of your family and friends, who will be invited to create an account.
-Once they have an account, they are able to log about your behaviours (anonymously, if they wish to) and can flag worrisome behaviours with a select degree of confidence.
+To get started simply invite a chosen group of your family and friends to create an account.
+Once they have an account, they are able to log about your behaviours (anonymously, if they wish to) and can flag worrisome behaviours with an estimation of where your health is at.

 For example, Bob met Alice for coffee,
-Bob thought Alice was kind of manic but he wasn't sure, so he sent Alice a flag on helpinghand.io with 25% confidence.
+Bob thought Alice was kind of manic but he wasn't sure, so he sent Alice a report on helpinghand.io with estimating her health at 80%.

-Helping Hand will recommend a range of interventions to remedy a slate of problematic behaviours.
+Helping Hand will recommend a range of interventions to remedy a slate of problematic behaviours, through an in built relapse prevention planning framework.
 It will help users by providing a unique feedback mechanism.

 Helping Hand will also coach users to build a relapse prevention strategy.
-For example, should their health reach a certain undesirable threshold - helping hand will email the user with content the user has pre-written to themselves, should such an occasion arise.
+For example, should their health reach a certain undesirable threshold - helping hand will alert the user with content the user has pre-written to themselves, should such an occasion arise.